 Additional security hints

-Security is always a trade-off and should fit the attacker you expect.
+This is only a basic setup.
 For a more secure setup you might also block outgoing traffic by default.
 You would then need additional rules which allow the traffic you want.
 A good general rule regarding security is: Disable what you don't need in order to minimize the attack surface.